The Stories Were All In My Head

 On my wedding day, I really wanted people around me.
 I wanted people helping me get dressed and snapping pics and chatting about my future.
 Instead, I got dressed alone in a hotel room with no one to drive me to the location.
 I built walls to protect myself from all the hurt and drama that had ensued weeks before.
 I built walls because I was tired of hearing unwarranted opinions.
 I built walls because I didn’t trust anyone.
 And, no one came in with a sledgehammer to tear down those walls on my wedding day.
 They remained up and I remained locked inside of them, alone.

 So, what’s the play call?

 I’m not suggesting that what you’ve experienced is all your own doing.
 But, I am suggesting that there may be another side to the story that you haven’t taken into consideration.
-And, whoever did whatever isn’t worth you being bitter, angry and stuck one more minute.
+And, whoever did whatever isn’t worth you being bitter, angry and stuck one more minute (Ephesians 4:31).

 If we want to live a life of victory, believing that God is able to do just what He said He would do, we can’t hold on to the “woe is me” past.
-When we look back and see all of the parts, the tragedies of our life turn into the testimonies of our life.
+When we look back and see all of the parts, the tragedies of our lives turn into the testimonies of our life (Revelation 12:11).
 But, we can’t see in a new way without a renewed mind and a clean heart.